House Republicans Pass $1.5 Trillion Tax Overhaul; Senate Set To Vote Tuesday Night

 The Senate bill also appears likely to be passed largely along party lines.
 No Democrats voted for the bill in either the House or Senate's initial votes, and the bill did not undergo any major changes in conference committee, where the differences between the House and Senate versions were reconciled.

-Just before the vote, House Speaker Paul Ryan spoke, casting the bill as a long-awaited conservative victory that would benefit American workers.
+Just before the vote, House Speaker Paul Ryan, R-Wis., spoke, casting the bill as a long-awaited conservative victory that would benefit American workers.

 "My colleagues, this is a day I have looked forward to for a very long time," he said.
-"We are about to achieve some big things—things that the cynics have scoffed at for years, decades even."
+"We are about to achieve some big things — things that the cynics have scoffed at for years, decades even."

+As he and other Republicans have done for months while promoting the plan, he likewise framed the bill as being beneficial to workers and families.

+"This is real relief for families out there living paycheck-to-paycheck, struggling to make ends meet," he later added.

+"In this holy time, the moral obscenity and unrepentant greed of the GOP tax scam stands out even more clearly," she said.

-The bill will cut the top federal corporate tax rate drastically, from 35 percent to 21 percent, and also lower tax rates for many other Americans.
-According to a new report from the nonpartisan Tax Policy Center, those tax cuts would overwhelmingly benefit the richest Americans.
+Though the bill would lower tax rates for many Americans, it also is in large part a corporate tax cut, lowering the top federal corporate tax rate drastically, from 35 percent to 21 percent.

+According to a new report from the nonpartisan Tax Policy Center, the plan would overwhelmingly benefit the richest Americans.
 In 2018, the center estimates, the average household would get a tax cut of $1,610, but the average household earning more than $1 million would get a tax cut of nearly $70,000.

+However, the bill makes most individual tax changes temporary, setting them to expire after 2025, while making corporate tax cuts permanent.
+Republicans did this so that the bill could meet budgetary rules they had set out for themselves.

+That early sunset of individual tax cuts means that, come 2027, more than half of Americans could see a tax increase, according to the Tax Policy Center report.

 The bill is also set to add nearly $1.5 trillion to deficits over the next decade.